 Green resumed his formal training at UC San Diego, where he studied jazz piano with Grammy-winning producer Kamau Kenyatta and classical piano with John Mark Harris and Luciane Cardassi.
 He performed the first jazz honors recital at UCSD and received the Jimmy Cheatham Jazz Award.
 Green continued his education by pursuing a Master’s degree in Jazz Studies at San Diego State University, where he studied jazz piano with Rick Helzer.
 He was awarded several scholarships and named “Outstanding Graduate.”
 In 2013, Green was honored as an “Alumni to Watch” from SDSU’s School of Music and Dance.

 Hailed as “one of the important up-and-comers on the scene today” by All About Jazz, Green is one of the most prolific and talented jazz pianists in the San Diego area.
-Maintaining a busy performance schedule as leader of the Danny Green Trio, Green has performed at notable venues, series, and festivals across the county, including the WhyNot Jazz Room, Anthology, The Blue Whale, Vibrato Jazz Grill, Red Poppy Art House, The Loft @ UCSD, Steamer’s Jazz Club, KSDS Jazz 88.3’s Jazz Live, the Athenaeum Music and Arts Library, the Oceanside Museum of Art, CSU Summer Arts Monterey, the Integrity Jazz festival in North Dakota, TEDxUCSD, The Sound Room (Oakland), Tula’s Jazz Club (Seattle), Jazz Live at Marine View Church (Tacoma), and the KSDS Jazz 88.3 Ocean Beach Jazz Festival.
+Maintaining a busy performance schedule as leader of the Danny Green Trio, Green has performed at notable venues, series, and festivals across the county, including the WhyNot Jazz Room (NYC), Anthology (San Diego), The Blue Whale (LA), Vibrato Jazz Grill (LA), Red Poppy Art House (San Francisco), The Loft @ UCSD, Steamer’s Jazz Club (Fullerton), KSDS Jazz 88.3’s Jazz Live, the Athenaeum Music and Arts Library, the Oceanside Museum of Art, CSU Summer Arts Monterey, the Integrity Jazz festival in North Dakota, TEDxUCSD, The Sound Room (Oakland), Tula’s Jazz Club (Seattle), Jazz Live at Marine View Church (Tacoma), and the KSDS Jazz 88.3 Ocean Beach Jazz Festival.
 He has also been chosen to be a resident artist in the San Diego Museum of Art’s Summer Residency Project.